dhawalRath/profile-card-componenet/README.md

-# :star2: Frontend Mentor - Profile card component solution :star2:
+# :star2: Frontend Mentor - Profile card component :star2:

 This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.